 How do I enroll for research credit?

 • For research with a Behavioral Biology faculty member mentor with a 290.5## section, enroll directly in that faculty member’s section.
-Submit your paper directly to that faculty member who will also approve of your credits.
+Submit your paper directly to that faculty member who will also approve your credits.
 You must include a 4 – 5 page paper every semester you conduct research on your enrollment form.

 • the name and email address of the lab PI (mentor)